pocofrosty/pocofrosty.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 ```

 The icons are taken from [Simple Icons](https://simpleicons.org/).
 The emojis are enabled by adding `enableEmoji = true` to your config file.
 A full list of supported emojis are [here](https://github.com/ikatyang/emoji-cheat-sheet/).

+## RSS Feed

+Hugo automatically generates an RSS feed.
+I replaced the link using [Subscribe Openly](https://subscribeopenly.net/) to make it more digestible.

+## Embeddable PDFs
+Embedded PDF files may be viewed differently across browsers.
+To standardize this, I've used this [pdfjs viewer element](https://github.com/alekswebnet/pdfjs-viewer-element) directly.